SHRINIVASH-2003/IT-Service-Desk-Dashboard/README.md

 # IT Service Desk Executive Operations & SLA Performance Dashboard

 ## 📊 Overview
-This repository hosts the analytics and operational metrics for the **IT Service Desk Executive Operations & SLA Performance Dashboard**[cite: 1].
+This repository hosts the analytics and operational metrics for the **IT Service Desk Executive Operations & SLA Performance Dashboard**.
 The dashboard tracks core key performance indicators (KPIs), incident lifecycle stages, team productivity, priority distributions, and root cause breakdowns to ensure high service availability and rapid response standards.

 ---